Residual Entropy of Glasses and the Third Law Expression

-An often-claimed reason for the nonequilibrium feature of glasses is that, if we wait for a long time, the glass will be crystallized.
-This sort of thinking is a speculation for future events.
-Nobody observes the crystallization of glasses.
-Moreover, the fact about glass is at variance with this speculation.
-The current observation is that glasses can maintain their structure more than a million years \cite{Berthier16,Zhao13}.
-On the other hand, most metals degrade due to corrosion, oxidation, and other effects in a thousand years.
-This is the reason why glass is used for the capsule materials for nuclear waste.
-It is clearly wrong to use logically inconsistent arguments for constructing fundamental laws, and accordingly the reasoning of the nonequilibrium feature of glass should be discarded in the following.
+where $\nu_{j}$ is an appropriate attempt frequency of transitions.
+Most metals degrade within a few hundred years due to corrosion, oxidation, and other effects.
+In contrast, glass is remarkably stable over very long timescales.
+The current observation indicates that volcanic glasses can preserve their structures for more than a million years, and the Moon beads have existed for more than a billion years (see Column in \cite{Berthier16}).
+This extraordinary stability is the reason why glass is used as a capsule material for nuclear wastes containment.
+The equilibrium character of glass is further supported by studies of its individual properties \cite{Shirai20-GlassState,Shirai21-GlassHysteresis,Shirai22-SH}.
+It is inappropriate to use logically inconsistent arguments for constructing fundamental laws, and accordingly we do not use the nonequilibrium assumption for glass in the following.

-\paragraph{Ergodicity-breaking process.} Equilibrium means ergodicity.
-Ergodic state is understood as the state that every particle in a system visits everywhere in the system with equal probability.
-However, this equal probability is often misconstrued, when the break of equal probability is brought about by constraints.
-Penrose noted that, for nonergodic systems, the energy manifold can be partitioned into invariant submanifolds (\cite{Penrose79} p.~1947).
+\paragraph{Ergodicity-breaking process} Equilibrium means ergodicity.
+An ergodic state is understood as one in which every particle in a system visits everywhere in the system with equal probability.
+However, this equal probability is often misconstrued, when constraints break equal probabilities.
+Penrose noted that, for nonergodic systems, the energy manifold can be partitioned into invariant submanifolds (\cite{Penrose79}, p.~1947).
 It is often stated that the glass transition is an ergodicity-breaking process.
-However, every crystallization is an ergodicity-breaking process: every atom is so constrained that it cannot move beyond the unit cell to which it belongs.
-Crystals are the most ergodicity-breaking systems, and yet they are in equilibrium.
+However, every crystallization process is also an ergodicity-breaking process: every atom becomes constrained such that it cannot move beyond the unit cell to which it belongs.
+In this sense, crystals represent the most ergodicity-breaking systems, and yet they are unquestionably in equilibrium.